Table of contents

 We sketched each feature’s look with a minute timer before proceeding with high-fidelity designs.

-We created a design system in Figma to help speed up new and consistent solution designs.
+We created a system to save time designing new screens and ensuring consistent designs.